CygnusNetworks/check_ups_apc.py/README.md

 This Nagios/Icinga Check provides the ability to query APC UPS devices (aka PowerNet) for current status.

-It will output voltages, frequencies, battery state and more values for tools like pnp4nagios.
+It will output voltages, frequencies, battery state and other values as performance data for tools like pnp4nagios.
 Implementation is in Python.
-You will need Python libraries pnp4nagios and pysnmp as dependencies.
+You will need Python libraries nagiosplugin and pysnmp as dependencies.

 You need to enable the SNMP Agent on your APC device and set a SNMP Read community.

 ### Installation (manual using pip) on your Nagios Host
 ```
-pip install nagiosplugin pysnmp
+pip install -r requirements.txt
 python setup.py install
 ln -s /usr/bin/check_ups_apc /usr/lib/nagios/plugins/check_ups_apc
 ```